 Practice Using TED Talks – This is a really nice article on how to use TED talks on the web, which are completely free, to learn a new language.

 Materials written in Arabic w/ English counterparts – There are books available that have been translated from Arabic.
 You can buy both the Arabic book and its English translation and practice with it.
 Try to figure out the Arabic yourself and then check your translation with its English equivalent.
 You can also check the English translation if you get stuck on a sentence or word and can’t figure it out.
 A good example of this would be Tafsir-Al Jalalayn.
 It has been translated into English and is also available in Arabic.
-I believe both are available online somewhere as well.
 However, this is just one example.
 There are many examples like this.
 It is your job to find them.
 You can also refer to websites like Islam-QA.
 Once there, you will find that every question that they have answered, there is an “ar” label on top of the page.
 Click on this to get its Arabic equivalent.
 This is a great feature for you to be able to see how Arabic is translated.
 Practice with this website.
 Print out some Arabic fatwas and try to translate them.
 Then compare your translation with theirs.
-A great feature about this site is that it quotes heavily from classical texts.
-So you get a bit of exposure to both, classical and modern Arabic.
-I know this website is controversial especially in the West but you are using it to learn Arabic and not necessarily trying to follow everything they say.
+A great feature about this site is that it quotes heavily from classical texts, so you get a bit of exposure to both, classical and modern Arabic.
+I know this website is controversial but you are using it to learn Arabic and not necessarily trying to follow everything they say.